 The cell to be used by both companies proposes methanol as the fuel, and in the case of Oticon, possibly a higher alcohol.
 The Widex goal would be to have it as the same size as a zinc-air cell for exact replacement.
 The expected launch was to be 2012.
 Oticon’s patent was to use fuel cells in series to provide additional power to drive newer technologies.

-It appears that a 2012 introduction date was not reached, as evidenced by this statement at the 2016 EUHA (European Union of Hearing Aid Acousticians) meeting in Germany:
+The 2012 introduction date was not reached, as evidenced by this statement at the 2016 EUHA (European Union of Hearing Aid Acousticians) meeting in Germany:

 “Fuel cell technology, on the other hand, has a large unexplored potential that we expect to harvest in the future.
 Based on this technology, we are working on a solution to enable recharging within seconds.
 Fuel cells have many advantages.
 They are a clean and green energy source.
 Fuel cell hearing aids will be far easier to handle for the end-user, as battery change or lengthy recharge process is no longer needed.”
 (Lars Oddershede Sunesen, Oct.
 20164).